-School Direct offers a unique training route to achieving a PGCE and/or Qualified Teacher Status (QTS) and aims to attract the highest-quality candidates.
-In order to train via the School Direct programme, you must have:
+Our courses offer a unique training route to achieving a PGCE and/or Qualified Teacher Status (QTS) and aim to attract the highest-quality candidates.
+In order to train, you must have:

 A UK Bachelors Honours degree or recognised equivalent qualification (2nd Class or higher)